eLearning Strategy: The Ultimate Way To Engage Your Learners

 - There is some type of challenge involved.

-- They must make decisions.
+- Learners must make decisions and explore.

 - Learning is fun.